 Ship Review: Silver Muse

-Enzo Visone, Silversea’s CEO, remarked that Silver Muse would be evolutionary rather than revolutionary – and the company is okay with that.
+Enzo Visone, Silversea’s former CEO, remarked that Silver Muse would be evolutionary rather than revolutionary – and the company is okay with that.
 “With enhanced design specifications and enriched content, the Silver Muse will continue to build on the sophistication, innovative style and ground-breaking concepts for which Silversea ships are renowned,” Visone said.
 “This ship contributes to our ambitious growth plans that will ensure our continued leadership in ultra-luxury cruising.”

 Silver Muse Dining

 The Restaurant, Silversea’s main dining venue aboard all of its ships, isn’t returning to Silver Muse – and we’re not sad to see it go.
 Why?
 Aboard nearly all of the vessel’s ships, the main dining room – while gorgeous – was never full.
 On Silver Spirit in particular, with its myriad of alternative dining options, the main dining room frequently feels empty, particularly on port-intensive days when guests are dining at odd times.

 Silver Muse rectifies that by taking the space formerly occupied by The Restaurant and splitting it into two distinct dining venues – each of which will have their own built-in bar to allow guests to mingle over pre-dinner cocktails.
 During our brief cruise onboard, these new restaurant-embedded cocktail bars quickly became our favorite watering holes.
 Quiet, intimate and out-of-the-way, they may be one of the best ‘hidden secrets’ aboard the all-new Silver Muse.